 More about our Sister City Relationship

-Since then, the two cities have exchanged visits of civic groups, students, community residents, teachers, business leaders, and elected officials.
+Since 1981, the two cities have exchanged visits of civic groups, students, community residents, teachers, business leaders, and elected officials.
 In Olympia, the friendship is nurtured and sustained by the volunteer work of the Olympia/Kato City Association.
 The organization encourages cross-cultural understanding and international friendship through its various projects and visits.

 When Olympia dedicated the new Fourth Avenue bridge on May 16, 2004, the City Council officially named it the Olympia-Yashiro Friendship Bridge in honor of the longstanding friendship between the two cities.
 Bronze plaques mounted on the east and west ends of the bridge commemorate the relationship.